dasBente/simp-io/README.md

 ## Build
 This extension can be built using Node.js (v14.15.0) and npm (6.14.8).

-Simply run `npm install` to install all dependencies followed by `npm run-script build` to generate the output code.
-A functional extension can now be found in the `public` directory.
+Simply run `npm install` to install all dependencies followed by `npm run build-chrome` or `npm run build-firefox` depending on the desired production build.

+## Scripts

+Main scripts:

+* `npm run dev` Runs the project in development mode, run either `chrome-deps` or `firefox-deps` beforehand to initialize platform-specific files
+* `npm run build-firefox` Generates a production build of a Firefox browser plugin in `dist`
+* `npm run build-chrome` Generates a production build of a Chrome browser plugin in `dist`

+Auxiliary scripts:

+* `npm run firefox-deps` Generates dependencies for a Firefox plugin
+* `npm run chrome-deps` Generates dependencies for a Chrome plugin
+* `npm run copy-static` Copies static files into `dist`
+* `npm run copy-polyfill` Copies polyfill for Firefox features needed in Chrome build

 ## Usage
 This extension was tested on both FireFox (93.0) and Chrome (95.0.4638.54).
 Below are descriptions of how to load the